Random Assignment of Indivisible Goods under Constraints: Introduction

 \subsection{Our contributions}

-We investigate the existence of sd-efficient and sd-envy-free assignments in 16 settings according whether: (i) the number of agents is $2$ or arbitrary $n$, (ii) the constraints are matroids or general hereditary constraints, (iii) the constraints of the agents are identical or heterogeneous, and (iv) the ordinal preferences of the agents are identical or heterogeneous.
+We investigate the existence of sd-efficient and sd-envy-free assignments in 16 settings according to the following: (i) the number of agents is $2$ or arbitrary $n$, (ii) the constraints are matroids or general hereditary constraints, (iii) the constraints of the agents are identical or heterogeneous, and (iv) the ordinal preferences of the agents are identical or heterogeneous.